 You don’t need confirmed AGI or ASI to realize value.
 Framing the landscape as AGI vs ASI helps leaders separate the real from the speculative.
 Today’s ROI comes from disciplined, safe use of advanced systems in copilots, analytics, and automation.
 Long-term governance—transparency, oversight, and risk management—keeps you future-ready if capabilities accelerate.

-For hands-on value, see your own deep dives into practical adoption, like AI Copilots at Work and Best AI Productivity Tools (2025).
-These are near-term wins that don’t depend on AGI.
+For hands-on value, see near-term guides like AI Copilots at Work and Best AI Productivity Tools (2025).
+These are wins you can ship this quarter—no AGI required.

 3) AGI vs ASI: Side-by-Side Comparison